kogby/TrustAi/README.md

 ---

-### Future Improvements

-- Add unit testing for both frontend and backend.
-- Integrate a CI/CD pipeline for automated deployments.
-- Enhance database query optimization for large datasets.

----
+## Notes

+- **CORS Policy**: Configured using a Vite proxy.

 ## Contact

-For questions or issues, feel free to raise a GitHub issue or contact the project maintainers.
+For questions or issues, raise a GitHub issue or contact the project maintainers.

----

-Enjoy exploring the TAI DQ 🚀
+Enjoy exploring TAI DQ! 🚀